Image guidelines: file sizes, file types, dimensions, and composition

 Pros

-• Best for icons and graphics because svgs can scale infinitely to any size without getting blurry
+• Best for icons and illustrations because SVGS can scale infinitely to any size without getting blurry

 • Small file size